bright/new-www/content/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and gradle.md

 That simple configuration allows us to introduce a continuous integration process in our development.

-> To speed up our builds we can use Gradle cache: here is a nice article on how to do it with GitLab
+<div class="important-info"><h2>Reuse Gradle Build Cache on GitLab</h2><div>To speed up our builds we can use Gradle cache: here is a nice article on how to do it with GitLab.
+GitLab Gradle The Gradle Build Cache is particularly well suited to speed up your CI/CD build times.<a href="https://blog.jdriven.com/2021/11/reuse-gradle-build-cache-on-gitlab/"https://blog.jdriven.com/2021/11/reuse-gradle-build-cache-on-gitlab/</div></div>
->
-> [**Reuse Gradle Build Cache on GitLab**\
-> *GitLab Gradle The Gradle Build Cache is particularly well suited to speed up your CI/CD build times.
-But to set it up…*blog.jdriven.com](https://blog.jdriven.com/2021/11/reuse-gradle-build-cache-on-gitlab/ "https\://blog.jdriven.com/2021/11/reuse-gradle-build-cache-on-gitlab/")[](https://blog.jdriven.com/2021/11/reuse-gradle-build-cache-on-gitlab/)

 ### Creating docker image and pushing to ECR